Department of Health Studies

 HS 2813.
 Introduction to Global Health.
 Analysis of significant global health issues; determinants of global health status, culture, gender, poverty, politics, economic development, ethical, and human rights concerns; and education.
 Development of global health promotion and advocacy strategies.
 Three lecture hours a week.
 Credit: Three hours.

 HS 3033.
 Medical Terminology.
-A systems approach to the language of medicine, including the analysis and utilization of wood roots, combining forms, prefixes, suffixes, and medical terms; emphasis on written and spoken medical vocabulary.
+A systems approach to the language of medicine, including the analysis and utilization of word roots, combining forms, prefixes, suffixes, and medical terms; emphasis on written and spoken medical vocabulary.
 Three lecture hours a week.
 Credit: Three hours.

 HS 3053.
 Community Health.
 Emphasis on the needs assessment process and how to collect, interpret, synthesize, and report community health data, U.S. health data, county health reports, sources of health information, and ecological and sociological factors impacting health.
 Health education theories will be addressed and the student will practice using the PRECEDE-PROCEED model.
 Prerequisites or co-requisites: HS 1363, HS 1901, HS 1902, and HS 2013.
 Three lecture hours a week.
 Credit: Three hours.